Alexander Calder

 1961

 Noland is associated with Post-painterly abstraction: art which sprang from Abstract Expressionism but moved towards clarity of form and flat surface texture.
 In Birth, through the controlled use of color he sought to convey a sense of physical space on a two-dimensional plane.
-Noland gave this painting to the art critic Clement Greenberg upon the birth of Greenberg’s child.
+Noland gave this painting to the art critic Clement Greenberg following the birth of his child.

 Artist | Kenneth Noland |